compono/idibu-api/UPP/styling.md

 Click <a href="http://www.idibu.com/images/stories/Portal_logos/example1.rar">here</a> to download package containing files used for this example!

 <h1>Example 2</h1>

-get partnerid from idibu (this will be most likely included in your partner contract). partnerId
+<i>to be added</i>

+Once you will be ready with your own styling, send it to us to get it added to idibu.
+To use it, you will need your own partner id.
+This will be most likely included in your partner contract, but talk to us if that is somehow missing.